gft-academy-pl/gcp-anti-fraud-detector/03-cloud-functions.md

 - Google Cloud Storage:	--trigger-bucket [BUCKET NAME]
 - Google Cloud Pub/Sub:	--trigger-topic [TOPIC NAME]

+**Concurrency**

+Cloud Functions may start multiple function instances to scale your function up to meet the current load.
+These instances run in parallel, which results in having more than one parallel function execution.

+However, each function instance handles only one concurrent request at a time.
+This means while your code is processing one request, there is no possibility of a second request being routed to the same function instance, and the original request can use the full amount of resources (CPU and memory) that you requested.

+**Stateless Functions**

+Cloud Functions implements the serverless paradigm, in which you just run your code without worrying about the underlying infrastructure, such as servers or virtual machines.
+To allow Google to automatically manage and scale the functions, they must be stateless—one function invocation should not rely on in-memory state set by a previous invocation.

+**Execution Guarantees**

+Your functions are typically invoked once for each incoming event.
+However, Cloud Functions does not guarantee a single invocation in all cases because of differences in error scenarios.

+The maximum or minimum number of times your function is going to be invoked on a single event depends on the type of your function:

+HTTP functions are invoked at most once.
+This is because of the synchronous nature of HTTP calls, and it means that any error on handling function invocation will be returned without retrying.
+The caller of an HTTP function is expected to handle the errors and retry if needed.

+Background functions are invoked at least once.
+This is because of asynchronous nature of handling events, in which there is no caller that waits for the response and could retry on error.
+An emitted event invokes the function with potential retries on failure (if requested on function deployment) and sporadic duplicate invocations for other reasons (even if retries on failure were not requested).

+To make sure that your function behaves correctly on retried execution attempts, you should make it idempotent by implementing it so that an event results in the desired results (and side effects) even if it is delivered multiple times.
+In the case of HTTP functions, this also means returning the desired value even if the caller retries calls to the HTTP function endpoint.

 https://cloud.google.com/functions/docs/concepts/overview

 ### Dataflow notification / trigger